In Exercises 5–8, assume that the Poisson distribution applies; a... | Channels for Pearson+

 Poisson Distribution

 The Poisson distribution is a probability distribution that expresses the probability of a given number of events occurring in a fixed interval of time or space, given a known average rate of occurrence.
-It is particularly useful for modeling rare events, such as the number of hurricanes in a year, where the events are independent of each other.
+It is particularly useful for modeling rare events, such as natural disasters, where the events are independent of each other.

 Recommended video: